-In addition to the net investment income dividends normally declared daily or monthly and paid monthly, a Fund may also earn additional net investment income throughout the year.
+In addition to the net investment income dividends declared and paid as set forth above, the Fund may also earn additional net investment income throughout the year.
 Any additional net investment income will be distributed annually as a declared event and paid to shareholders of record for such events.
-In addition a Fund may occasionally make a distribution at a time when it is not normally made.